dev0652/about/README.md

   <img alt="A screenshot of my website's Lighthouse report with the following ratings: Performance: 100, Accessibility: 89, Best Practices: 100, SEO: 100." src="./src/images/readme/lighthouse_light.webp">
 </picture>

-The low Accessibility rating is due to background and foreground colors not having a sufficient contrast ratio.